Student Fellows Program

 Application open for the 2023-2024 Racial Justice Student Fellows Program!

-The purpose of the St. Petersburg / Pinellas Racial Justice Student Fellows Program (SPHERE) is to place students at the center of efforts to create systemic change, creating a pipeline for students to become involved in work related to anti-racist policy and movements, as well as racial healing and transformation.
-By supporting fellows financially and programmatically, SPHERE aims to cultivate a new generation of leaders who can help build a more just and equitable society.
+The purpose of the ST. PETE TRHT Racial Justice Student Fellows Program is to place students at the center of efforts to create systemic change, creating a pipeline for students to become involved in work related to anti-racist policy and movements, as well as racial healing and transformation.
+By supporting fellows financially and programmatically, ST. PETE TRHT aims to cultivate a new generation of leaders who can help build a more just and equitable society.

 The fellows learn about shaping policy and systems through a racial justice lens.
 They also discuss the mechanisms that enable racial healing and work on projects that support racial healing and transformation

 Fellows are eligible to receive a stipend.
 The program requires up to 60 hours of time per semester and up to 120 hours for a part-time six-week summer internship.